Southwest Rapid Rewards® Plus Credit Card Review: Big Southwest Perks for a Low Fee

 Once you earn rewards with the Southwest Rapid Rewards® Plus Credit Card, there are a few different paths you can take to redeem them.
 However, you do need to pay attention to the limitations of these redemption options.

-Since this is a Southwest Airlines-affiliated credit card, it will come as no surprise you can redeem your points to book flights with this airline.
-You can choose between 121 different destinations when booking domestically, but you can only book with Southwest Airlines for these flights.
+Since this is a Southwest Airlines-affiliated credit card, it will come as no surprise that you can redeem your points to book flights with this airline.
+You can choose from over 100 different destinations when booking domestically or to Mexico or the Caribbean, but you can only book with Southwest Airlines for these flights.

 Hotel and rental car redemptions also have limitations, as these bookings must go through the More Rewards platform.